Qbizinc/qbiz-wiki/training/qram/nibbles/pro_con_of_hive_type.md

 # Cons

-## Slows Innovation
+## Hive Metastore
-Snowflake envy:
-- "One location per partition" prevents append-only data structures, a key performance optimization in Snowflake.
+- "One location per partition" prevents append-only data structures, a key performance optimization.
-- HMS generally prevents data warehouse cloning and time travel, also in Snowflake.
+- Lack of referential transparency prevents warehouse cloning and time travel.
 - Self-describing files avoiding metadata cache incoherence issues leads to massive stability, scalability, and performance issues.
-(Also solved in Snowflake.)
   - Needing to hit a file system to get file metadata is a major drag.
-  - It's so bad that Impala created an HDFS NameNode cache on each Impala node.
-This cache then leads to massive instability at large scale.
+  - Impala chose to cache metadata on every node.
+This over-correction then leads to massive instability at large scale.